CrispyConductor/pasync/README.md

 ```

 You can also return values instead of promises from the iterator functions, and these
 will be converted into resolved promises.
-Exceptions thrown from iterator functions
+Eceptions thrown from iterator functions
 will be converted into rejected promises.

 Additionally, this implements error handling for async functions that don't natively